Dennis EckersleyDennis Lee Eckersley

 “His control is so good, I would be willing to put on the gear and catch any pitch he throws with my eyes closed,” said former player, coach and manager Johnny Oates, “because I know he’s going to hit some part of the glove with every pitch.”

 Eckersley’s 1992 season may have been his most dominant, finishing with a 7-1 record, a 1.91 ERA, a league-leading 51 saves, and 93 strikeouts with only 11 bases on balls (six intentional) in 80 innings pitched.
-As a result, he won both the AL Cy Young and MVP awards, becoming the ninth pitcher to capture both prestigious honors in the same season.
+As a result, he won both the AL Cy Young and Most Valuable Player Awards.

 “He’s the most amazing pitcher I’ve ever seen,” said Oakland teammate Ron Darling.
 “He has the ability to throw a strike any time he wants.
 Nobody else can do that.
 Nobody.”